EquiLend’s Response to COVID-19 (Coronavirus)

 Yes.
 We are in regular communication with our critical third-party vendors (i.e., those deemed critical for providing services to our clients) to identify and mitigate any given potential business disruptors.

-We have recently reviewed and confirmed with our critical vendors and subcontractors that each has a robust BCP in place, including sufficient arrangements needed to ensure uninterrupted service is provided to us should they activate their respective BCPs.
+We continually review and confirm with our critical vendors and subcontractors that each has a robust BCP in place, including sufficient arrangements needed to ensure uninterrupted service is provided to us should they activate their respective BCPs.

-We have discontinued all staff business travel until further notice.
-We continue to actively track domestic and international travel, both business and personal, of all staff.
+We continue to actively track international travel of all staff.
 Prior to the closure of our offices, we had implemented a mandatory two-week work-from-home policy for staff returning from travel to any high-risk location.
-This policy will resume upon the reopening of our offices, and will continue until further notice.
+This policy will resume upon the reopening of our offices and will continue until further notice.

 We have been and are continuing to encourage staff to follow hygiene practices set forth by the World Health Organization.
 Prior to the closure of our offices, we had equipped staff with virus-fighting supplies, including hand sanitizers and surface sanitizing wipes, and had professional “deep cleaning” services completed in all offices.